Skip to Main Content

 PLAGIARISM, EXAM CHEATING, AND AI

-In short, you must not present someone else's work as your own – this includes text created using generative AI.
+In short, you must not present someone else's work as your own – this includes content created using generative AI.

 Good academic pratice and generative AI